 Like a junkie, they need someone or something to “take the edge off” – to give them temporary relief from the pain and intense inner torment that they continuously feel.

-Usually they target people to extract “narcissistic supply” from in order to function and make them feel better about themselves.
+Usually, they target people to extract “narcissistic supply” from to function and make them feel better about themselves.

 They are professional manipulators and design their game plan to get their “junkie needs” met at any cost.

 “Narcissistic supply” is their drug and they don't care who is pushing it, as long as it makes them feel good about themselves.